SouhardyaBiswas/Predictive_Analytics_for_Real_Estate_Investment/README.md

 ## Acknowledgements
 Give credit here.
-- This project was executed  by... vamshi krishna p
+- This project was executed  by...
+Souhardya Biswas
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [www.linkedin.com/in/souhardyaaienthusiast] - feel free to contact me!

 <!-- Optional -->